luhipi/sarvey/docs/processing.rst

 * filtering

  This section defines the parameters for atmospheric estimation and filtering.
 Atmospheric filtering is enabled by default.
-To skip it, set `"skip_filtering": true`.
+To skip it, set `"apply_aps_filtering": false`.

 * densification